Climate Change Facts: Answers to Common Questions

 There were times in the distant past when Earth was warmer than it is now.
 However, human societies have developed and thrived during the relatively stable climate that has existed since the last ice age.
 Due to excess carbon dioxide pollution, the climate is no longer stable and is instead projected to change faster than at any other time in human history.
-This rapid climate change will expose people to serious risks.
-Sea level rise, increasing droughts and wildfires in some regions and increasing flooding in others, more heat waves, and other effects of climate change all pose risks to human health, infrastructure critical to our homes, roads, and cities, and the ecosystems that support us.
+Impacts from climate change are already occurring and are expected to become increasingly disruptive in many sectors.
+Sea level rise, extreme weather events, and other effects of climate change all post risks to human health, critical infrastructure, agriculture, and the ecosystems that support us.

 » Learn more about the science of stratospheric ozone depletion.